Trump declares he'll 'never back down' in shutdown fight

 A key question is how long Trump is willing to hold out in hopes of extracting concessions from Democrats.

 Polls also show that Americans are more likely to fault Trump for the shutdown.
-A large majority of Democrats put responsibility on Trump, a slightly smaller majority of Republicans blame Democrats.
-A modest share of Republicans either hold Trump responsible or say it's both sides at fault.
+A large majority of Democrats put responsibility on Trump, while a slightly smaller majority of Republicans blame Democrats.
+A modest share of Republicans either hold Trump responsible or say both sides are at fault.